 It might not be a textbook example of Economics 101, but the ideas put forth in the film could almost be used to teach students some very basic elements of the very complicated subject.

 The four leads are all fabulous.
 Healy is always great, but it’s Embry and Koechner who both play against type and really steal the show.
 Paxton is fine, but her role basically calls for her to be half-comatose for most of the runtime, leaving it a solid but unremarkable performance.
 Embry and Koechner are the real story here with the former playing the hard-ass and the latter actually acting instead of simply cracking jokes every 5 minutes.
 Healy’s work shouldn’t be downplayed though as he’s fantastic as the focus of the story.

 Perhaps the biggest problem with the film is that it feels like it’s building to something bigger and different than the endings to similar stories.
 Ultimately it goes right where you think it’s going, which isn’t a huge complaint but does feel just a tad disappointing.
 Luckily the last shot is fantastic and makes up for any disappointment to be had from the film not really having the twist it felt like it was hinting at.

 Ultimately, Cheap Thrills is another film that should provoke some fascinating discussions about class, economy and the state of both in our country right now.
 It’s anchored by strong acting, and it’s a fun and funny watch at times despite a fairly dark premise.
 It’s a gritty, brutal film that’s much smarter than it may look at first glance.

 The Upside: Great performances; a timely plot and a stellar last shot

 The Downside: Feels like it’s building to something bigger which makes the conclusion fall just a little flat; Paxton’s character isn’t given much to do

-On the Side: Producer Travis Stevens also produced Big Ass Spider! giving him 2 films in the Midnighters section this year.
+On the Side: Producer Travis Stevens also produced Big Ass Spider! giving him 2 films in the genre festival circuit this year.